-Master of Science, Certificate, and Certification students may be placed on academic probation for the following reasons: failure to return to good standing after a semester of academic warning and/or failure to make satisfactory progress toward the degree or certificate.
+Master of Science or Master of Professional Studies, Certificate, and Certification students may be placed on academic probation for the following reasons: failure to return to good standing after a semester of academic warning and/or failure to make satisfactory progress toward the degree or certificate.
 Students whose GPAs fall below 3.0 (2.0 for students in the Postbaccalaureate or Visiting Students program) for two consecutive semesters are placed on academic probation.